Urodelan/LocaTT/README.md

 ## Installation

-The Local Taxa Tool can be installed from GitHub:
+The development version of the Local Taxa Tool can be installed from GitHub:

 ``` r